jamesbowman/spidriver/README.md

 ![flashexample](/images/DSC_1319a.JPG)

-For example to read the 3-byte ID from this serial flash:
+For example to read the 3-byte ID from this serial flash in Python:

     >>> s = SpiDriver()
     >>> s.sel()               # start command